kirschholzfink/encryption_app/README.md

 This app encrypts as well as decrypts data.

-Upon executing the file, the program will prompt the user to enter parameters used to encrypt or decrypt data.
+Upon executing the file, the program will prompt the user to enter parameters used in the de-/encryption process.

-In order to decrypt a file that has previously been encrypted with a set of parameters, the same parameters should be used.
+(In order to decrypt a file that has previously been encrypted with a set of parameters, naturally, the same parameters should be used.)

 As encryption quality depends significantly on the complexity of your parameters, to give it a quick try, here's my recommendation: